entelognathus/galeaspid-phylogeny/galeaspid character list.md

 Sun, H.R., Gai, Z.K., Cai, J.C., Li Q., Zhu, M., and Zhao, W.J., 2022.
 Xitunaspis, a new eugaleaspid fish (Eugaleaspiformes, Galeaspida) from the Lower Devonian of Qujing, Yunnan. *Vertebrata Palasiatica*, 60(3): 169–183.

-Tông-Dzuy, T., and Janvier, P., 1987.
-Les vertébrés Dévoniens du Viêtnam. *Annales de Paléontologie (Vert.-Invert.)*, 73(3): 165–194.

-Tông-Dzuy, T., Janvier, P., Ta-Hoa, P., and Dong-Nhat, T., 1995.
-Lower Devonian biostratigraphy and vertebrates of the Tong Vai Valley, Vietnam. *Palaeontology*, 38(1): 169–186.

-Traquair, R.H., 1900.
-XXXII.—Report on fossil fishes collected by the geological survey of Scotland in the Silurian rocks of the South of Scotland. *Earth and Environmental Science Transactions of the Royal Society of Edinburgh*, 39(3): 827–864.

-Wang, J.Q., Fan, J.H., and Zhu, M., 1996.
-Early vertebrate fossils from the Early Devonian of Zhaotong District, northeastern Yunnan. *Vertebrata PalAsiatica*, 34(1): 1–17.

-Wang, J.Q., and Wang, N.Z., 1992.
-Early Devonian galeaspid Agnatha from Southeast of Yunnan, China. *Vertebrata PalAsiatica*, 30(3): 185–194.

-Wang, J.Q. and Zhu, M., 1994.
-Zhaotongaspis janvieri gen. et sp. nov., a galeaspid from Early Devonian of Zhaotong, northeastern Yunnan. *Vertebrata PalAsiatica*, 32(4): 231–243.

-Wang, J.Q., Wang, N.Z., and Zhu, M., 1996.
-Middle Paleozoic vertebrate fossils from the north-western margin of the Tarim Basin, and the related stratigraphy.
-In: Tong, X.G., Liang, D.G., and Jia, C.Z., (eds), New Advances of the Petroleum Geology of Tarim Basin.
-Beijing: Science Press, 8–16.

-Wang, J.Q., Wang, N.Z., Zhang, G.R., Wang, S.T., and Zhu, M., 2002.
-Agnathans from Llandovery (Silurian) of Kalpin, Xinjiang, China. *Vertebrata PalAsiatic*a, 40(4): 245–256.

-Wang, J.Q., Gai, Z.K., and Zhu, M., 2005.
-A new species of Macrothyraspis (Galeaspida, Agnatha) from Wenshan, Yunnan, China. *Vertebrata PalAsiatica*, 43(4): 304–311.

-Wang, J.Q., Wang, S.T., and Zhu, M., 2009.
-A new galeaspid agnathan from Lower Devonian of Guangxi, China. *Vertebrata PalAsiatica*, 47(3): 234–239.

-Wang, N.Z., 1991.
-Two new Silurian galeaspids (jawless craniates) from Zhejiang Province, China, with a discussion of galeaspid-gnathostome relationships.
-In: Zhang, M.M., Liu, Y.H., and Zhang, G.R. (eds), Early Vertebrates and Related Problems of Evolutionary Biology.
-Beijing: Science Press , 41–66.

-Wang, N. Z., and Wang, J.Q., 1982.
-A new Agnatha and its sensory systematic variation. *Vertebrata PalAsiatica*, 20(4): 276–281.

-Wang, N.Z., and Wang, J.Q., 1982.
-On the polybranchiaspid Agnatha and the phylogenetical position of Polybranchiaspiformes. *Vertebrata PalAsiatica*, 20(2): 99–105.

-Wang, S.T., Xia, S.F., Chen, L.Z., and Du, S.G., 1980.
-On the discovery of Silurian agnathans and Pisces from Chaoxian county, Anhui Province and its stratigraphical significance. *Bulletin of the Chinese Academy of Geological Sciences*, 1(2): 101–112.

-Wang, S.T., and Lan, C.H., 1984.
-New discovery of polybranchiaspids from Yiliang county, northeast Yunnan Province.
-In: Collected Works of the Institute of Geology, Chinese Academy of Geological Sciences, 9: 113–120.

-Wang, S.T., Wang, J.Q., Wang, N.Z., and Zhang, Z.X., 2001.
-A new genus of Galeaspida from the late Early Devonian of eastern Guangxi, South China. *Vertebrata PalAsiatica*, 39(3): 157–167.

-Wang, S.T., Wang, J.Q., Wang, N.Z., and Zhang, Z.X., 2002.
-Lopadaspis, new name for Discaspis Wang et al. *Vertebrata PalAsiatica*, 40(03): 176.

 Zhang, Y.M., Li, X.T., Shan, X.R., Lin, X.H., Tan, K., Li, Q., Zhao, W.J., Tang, L.Z., Zhu, M., and Gai, Z.K., 2023.
 The first galeaspid fish (stem-gnathostomata) from the Silurian Xiushan formation of Hunan Province, China. *Historical Biology*, 1–12, doi: 10.1080/08912963.2023.2225083.

-Zhao, W.J., Zhu, M., and Jia, L.T., 2002.
-New discovery of galeaspids from Early Devonian of Wenshan, southeastern Yunnan, China. *Vertebrata PalAsiatica*, 40(2): 97–113.

 Zhu, M., and Gai, Z.K., 2006.
 Phylogenetic relationships of galeaspids (Agnatha). *Vertebrata PalAsiatica*, 44(1): 1–27.

 Zhu, M., and Gai, Z.K., 2007.
 Phylogenetic relationships of galeaspids (Agnatha). *Frontiers of Biology in China*, 2(1): 1–19.

-Zhu, M., Wang, J.Q., and Fan, J.H., 1994.
-Early Devonian fishes from Guijiatun and Xujiachong formations of Qujing, Yunnan, and related biostratigraphic problems. *Vertebrata PalAsiatica*, 32(1): 1–20.

-Zhu, M., Liu, Y.H., Jia, L.T., and Gai, Z.K., 2012.
-A new genus of eugaleaspidiforms (Agnatha: Galeaspida) from the Ludlow, Silurian of Qujing, Yunnan, Southwestern China. *Vertebrata PalAsiatica*, 50(1): 1–7.